open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-vagrant.md

 You need to install the following programs on your computer:

 - **Git**
 [Git](https://git-scm.com) is an open source version control system that we use for communication and management for our software.
-More specifically, we use gitter.im for communication and github.com for software management.
+More specifically, we use discord.com for communication and github.com for software management.
 [Download](https://git-scm.com/download/win)

 - **VirtualBox**
 [Virtualbox](https://www.virtualbox.org) allows you to install a software virtualization package as an application on your OS.
 [Download](https://www.virtualbox.org/wiki/Downloads)